Kate Middleton’s Diamonds: The Duchess of Cambridge Mixes Vintage Gems with Contemporary Designs

 Her Royal Highness styles diamonds in a modern way.By Marion Fasel |

-Kate Middleton set the tone for her royal diamond jewellery style on April 29, 2011, the day she married Prince William.
-For her royal wedding, she borrowed a stunning Cartier diamond art deco tiara from the Queen and matched contemporary custom-made earrings from the British jeweller Robinson Pelham.
+Kate Middleton set the tone for her royal diamond jewelry style on April 29, 2011, the day she married Prince William.
+For her royal wedding, she borrowed a stunning Cartier diamond art deco tiara from the Queen, and matched contemporary custom-made earrings from the British jeweler Robinson Pelham.

 Find out more about Kate Middleton’s jewels below.

 The Cartier Halo Tiara and Robinson Pelham Oak Leaf Earrings

 On her wedding day, Kate Middleton’s “something borrowed” was Queen Elizabeth’s Cartier Halo tiara.
 The Art Deco diamond jewel was originally purchased from London’s Cartier outpost in 1936 by Queen Elizabeth I’s father, King George VI, as a gift for her mother.
 The wave-like shapes at the front of the design give the piece a delicate sense of movement.